RobTillaart/float16/README.md

 #### Compare

 The library implement the standard compare functions.
-Since 0.1.5 these are optimized, so it is fast to compare 2 float16 values.
+These are optimized, so it is fast to compare 2 float16 values.

 Note: comparison with a float or double always include a conversion.
 You can improve performance by converting e.g. a threshold only once before comparison.